 A. The maximum amount of qualifying expenditures in any income tax year for which an employer may claim a credit is $250,000.
 As a result, the maximum credit an employer may claim for a tax year is $125,000.
 Additionally, the maximum amount of qualifying expenditures for any one employee is $2,000 per tax year.

 A. In general, an employer must make qualifying alternative transportation options available to all of its Colorado employees.
 However, if it is not feasible to offer a particular alternative transportation option to certain employees, an employer may offer a substantially equivalent alternative transportation option to such employees.

-A. The Department will provide taxpayers with a general guidance publication regarding the alternative transportation options income tax credit, including the Annual Employer Plan Report, and an Alternative Transportation Options Credit Eligibility Certification.
+A. The Department has published a general guidance publication regarding the alternative transportation options income tax credit and the Annual Employer Plan Report (DR 1323).
 Taxpayers are encouraged to consult their tax advisors for guidance regarding specific situations.

 B. Taxpayers may request a private letter ruling to obtain binding guidance on proposed alternative transportation option credit claims by following the process described here.
 Private letter rulings are advance rulings issued to specific taxpayers regarding the Department’s application of tax statutes and rules to a proposed or completed transaction.
 Private letter rulings are generally binding upon the Department, but may only be relied upon by the taxpayer to whom they are issued.

 A. The Department anticipates defining “value of strategies” during the rulemaking process.
 See Question 3 for staying up-to-date on rulemaking efforts.

 A. The Department anticipates defining “employee” during the rulemaking process.
 See Question 3 for staying up-to-date on rulemaking efforts.